 30 FUN Canada Facts That Will Blow Your Mind

+Looking for some fun facts about Canada?
 We’ve fallen in love with the country and now call it home in the Canadian Rockies.
-After visiting 85 countries we’ve hardly seen a place more beautiful.
+After visiting 95 countries, we hardly see a place more beautiful.
+Let’s dig into a few facts about the Great White North that might impress your friends.

 1.)
 Canada is a monarchy.

 Yep, Canada has a Queen/King.
-It’s the same as the UK’s – Queen Elizabeth II (now King Charles III).
+It’s the same as the UK’s – now King Charles III.
 That’s because Canada is a member of the British Commonwealth, having formerly been a colony of the British Empire.
+Though it became self-governing in 1867, there was a way to go before Canada actually became independent.

 2.)
 There are two official languages in Canada.

-That didn’t last, but what did last was the culture and the language of France.
+Britain wasn’t the only power-hungry colonial power during Canada’s pioneering days.
+There was also France, which once owned much of North America.
+That didn’t last, but what did last was France’s culture and language.
 Today, English and French are the most widely spoken languages in Canada.

 3.)
-Canada is the world’s second largest country.
+Canada is the world’s second-largest country.

 4.)
 Canada has the longest coastline in the world.

 There are so many reasons to visit Canada, and this is one of them!
 Have you seen a map of Canada?
 All those islands and jagged, irregular lines that mark where the land ends?
 There’s a lot of that kind of thing going on.
 It all adds up to the longest coastline in the world at over 125,500 miles.
-This one is another one of my favorite Canada facts!

 5.)
 Canada also has the longest international border.